 Israel signifies idea and place.
-For over two millennia, Jews scattered in a far-flung diaspora preserved a mystical vision of Israel and longed for a return to the ancestral homeland.
-At the turn of the twentieth century, visionary Jewish thinkers propelled Jews to act upon that historical longing.
-Half a century later, the modern nation of Israel emerged.
+For over two millennia, Jews scattered in a far-flung diaspora preserved their attachment to Israel and the idea of return to their ancestral homeland.
+At the turn of the twentieth century, Zionists thinkers called upon Jews to create a Jewish state.
+Half a century later, the modern State of Israel emerged.

 As place, Israel reflects its geography and history.
-The country is at one and the same time Middle Eastern and Middle European, multicultural and homogeneous.
+The country is at one and the same time Middle Eastern and European, a Jewish state and a home to many religions.
 At times in harmony but also at times in tension, these diverse cultural influences define Israel.
 As place, Israel has also been shaped by its particular topography and ecology.
 These challenges have sparked Israeli pioneers in the sciences and social sciences.

-The Center for Israel Studies at American University was created to celebrate, examine, and interpret the rich landscape of Israel as a nation and a people.
+The Center for Israel Studies at American University was created to study, examine, and interpret the rich landscape of Israel as a nation and a people.

 Idea and place come together in creative tension to find their expression in the arts, humanities, sciences, and social sciences.
 Israel's world leadership in arid agriculture and its fusion of diverse influences in dance are two examples of how idea and place merge to shape Israeli contributions to the world.

 The center integrates the prominence of American University faculty who have long-standing reputations in Israel with the university's expertise in the design of experiential and global education.
-It will be a national and international hub for the creation and dissemination of knowledge about Israeli contributions in:
+It is a national and international hub for the creation and dissemination of knowledge about Israeli contributions in:

 * literature and letters